sfsu-csc-667-roberts/term-project-template/README.md

 node backend/server.js
 ```

-We can verify it is working by visiting [http://localhost:3000](http://localhost:3000), where we should see the text that we used the `response` object to send to the client (”Hello World!”).
+We can verify it is working by visiting [http://localhost:3000](http://localhost:3000), where we should see the text that we used the `response` object to send to the client ("Hello World!").

 ## Organizing the server code

 Eventually, we will be adding quite a few additional routes to the server, and we want to avoid creating a single, massive, hard to main server file.
-One tool that express provides us with is the `Router` ”middleware” (more on this later) that allows us to create individual routes in modules (separate files), and then “mount” those routes in our main application instance.
+One tool that express provides us with is the `Router` "middleware" (more on this later) that allows us to create individual routes in modules (separate files), and then "mount" those routes in our main application instance.

 Create a directory where our route logic will go, and an initial route file for our root routes: